PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant recent improvements
+- July 2024: introduced "TCP hijacking", where Homa packets are sent as legitimate TCP segments (using TCP as the IP protocol) and then reclaimed from TCP on the destination.
+This allows Homa to make better use of TSO and RSS.
 - June 2024: refactored sk_buff management to use frags; improves efficiency significantly.
 - April 2024: replaced `master` branch with `main`